Notting Hill (film): Plot

 Several seasons pass, and Will remains miserable.
 When he discovers that Anna is back in London making a film based on a Henry James novel, something he had suggested, he visits the set unannounced.
 She asks him to wait until the shooting is done, but he leaves when overhearing her being dismissive about him to another actor.

 Anna comes to the bookshop the next day, bringing a wrapped gift.
 Will says he overheard what she said about him to her co-star.
 Anna explains that she was merely trying to keep her personal life private.
 She proclaims that she loves him, and pleads to rekindle their relationship.
 Will refuses, explaining that he would not recover if she left him again.

 Will meets his friends and sister at a restaurant with Anna's partly opened gift: Chagall's original La Mariée ("The Bride").
 They halfheartedly support his decision about Anna until Spike arrives and calls him a "daft prick".
 Will admits his mistake, and everyone races across London to find Anna, who is holding a press conference at the Savoy Hotel.
-They arrive just as her publicist announces that Anna is taking a year off and is leaving the UK that night.
+They arrive just as her publicist, in answer to a question about how long Anna will stay in Britain, announces that Anna is taking a year off and is leaving the UK that night.

 A reporter asks about the embarrassing photographs taken at Will's flat, and Anna says they are just friends.
-Will asks her if she would consider being more than friends if he begs her forgiveness.
-She says she would, then requests the reporter to repeat his question, "How long are you intending to stay here in Britain?"
+Will, again portraying a reporter from Horse and Hound, asks her if she would consider being more than friends if he begs her forgiveness.
+She says she would, then requests a reporter to repeat his question, "How long are you intending to stay here in Britain?"
 Smiling, she answers "Indefinitely".

 Anna and Will marry, their wedding cake featuring the violin-playing goat from La Mariée.
 Spike and Honey also marry.
 Anna is later seen to be pregnant as she and Will spend time in the private park that they visited on their first date.